Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Research methodology and empirical setup

 \section{Research methodology and empirical setup}

 This section outlines the experimental framework used to evaluate the ability of LLMs to specify and, where technically feasible, estimate MNL models.
-This latter point relates to gaining insight into whether LLMs can conduct the entire process, i.e. including estimation, rather than just providing suggestions for how to analyse the data.
 In the present work, we limit our focus to MNL models only as the work serves as a proof of concept.
-Extensions to more complex specifications remains an avenue for future work.
+Extensions to more complex specifications remain an avenue for future work.
 We start by looking at the overall methodological framework before looking at the specific context of our application.